electro199/ffmpeg-studio/docs/getting-started.md

 ```

 !!!
 Warning
-    Filters contain parent info they are not independent, so do not reuse like them in multiple places.
+    Filters contain parent info they are not independent, do not reuse them in more then one apply function.
-    If you want to reuse them create new instance.
+    If you want to reuse them create new instance with same arguments.

 ## Export
 For straightforward exporting, ffmpeg-studio provides a convenient [`export`](/ffmpeg-studio/api_reference/api/#ffmpeg.ffmpeg.export) function.
 This allows you to quickly export a single output file containing one or more streams.

-**Example:**

 Combine audio and video from files and output them to a single file.